 After leaving the Sea of Galilee area, we continued on to Akko (also called Accra, Acre, etc.).
 It’s one of the oldest continuously-inhabited sites in Israel (which is saying something!), with a rich history ranging from ancient seafarers to Romans to Crusaders.
 It’s also an Arab-majority city.
 We walked around the famous market, which was fairly quiet since it was late on a Friday (a holy day for Muslims and preparation day for the sabbath for Jews).

 We had a lovely dinner of different dips and salads, and then when we walked outside after dinner were greeted by one of the most magical sunsets I’ve ever seen.

-On our way home we stopped for a few minutes in Haifa to see the Baha’i Gardens lit up at night.
+But on our way home we stopped for a just few minutes in Haifa to see the Baha’i Gardens lit up at night.
 They’re definitely spectacular, so if you have time to visit them within your itinerary I’d recommend it.
 It was a late night for us since we’d crammed a lot into our day, but completely doable and worth it.
 Read this post for more details on our Northern Israel route and each of our stops.

 A few specific route notes on this day:

 - This assumes you’re coming from Tel Aviv, but if you’re coming from Jerusalem you won’t be able to accomplish quite as much (shave an hour or more off your exploration time) since it’s a longer drive.

 - You also could visit Haifa instead of Akko if you’d rather explore the Shrine of the Bab, Baha’i Gardens, and Mount Carmel.